chesterwizzle/Haikuverse/README.md

 *   **`avatar_studio.dart`:** The central component in the `CustomizationTab` that combines the user's profile picture, a selected animated frame, and equipped flair into a single composite avatar.
 *   **`achievement_gallery.dart`:** A `GridView` that displays all possible achievements, indicating their locked/unlocked status and allowing unlocked achievements to be selected as "flair."
 It also defines the `AchievementData` and `FlairData` classes that serve as the source of truth for all achievements in the app.
 *   **Animated Frame Widgets (`lib/widgets/frames/`):** A collection of polymorphic, self-contained animated widgets (`CometFrameWidget`, `PrideFrameWidget`, `VineFrameWidget`, etc.) that all extend the abstract `AnimatedFrameWidget` class.
 Each frame manages its own `AnimationController` and `CustomPainter` to render unique, dynamic visual effects around the user's avatar.
 They are designed to be "smart," reacting to equipped flair by rendering burst effects or other interactive elements.
 *   **Google Sign-In Web Helpers (`gsi_*.dart` & `google_sign_in_button_*.dart`):** A suite of files that implement a modern, platform-aware Google Sign-In experience.
 This architecture uses conditional imports to provide the official, browser-rendered Google button on the web, while seamlessly falling back to the standard `google_sign_in` plugin on mobile.
 This approach completely isolates web-specific code (bypassing the deprecated `dart:html` in favor of `package:web` and `dart:js_interop`) from the mobile build path, ensuring cross-platform compatibility without compromises.
     * `google_sign_in_button_web.dart`: The web-only Flutter widget that renders the official Google button.
-It uses an `HtmlElementView` to host a `<div>` element, which is assigned a **unique ID** on each initialization.
-This strategy forces a fresh instance of the button to be created on every login screen visit, preventing "stale callback" runtime crashes that can occur after a user signs out and then attempts to sign in again.
+It is architected with an HtmlElementView and a global callback holder (`_GsiCallbackHolder`) to robustly manage state across the full authentication lifecycle.
+Because the platform view factory is registered only once, this holder pattern is a deliberate design that ensures the JavaScript button's callback always invokes the method from the live, currently mounted widget instance.
+This proactively handles the "stale callback" scenario that can occur when a user signs out and then signs back in, guaranteeing a seamless and error-free experience
     * `gsi_web_helper.dart`: The web-only helper containing the JS interop logic.
-It calls the Google Identity Services (GSI) JavaScript library to both render the button inside the widget's `<div>` and to handle the authentication callback.
-It also includes the crucial `googleSignOut` function, which calls `disableAutoSelect` on the GSI library, preventing the "One Tap" prompt from causing state issues after a user has logged out.
+It calls the Google Identity Services (GSI) JavaScript library to both render the button and handle the authentication callback.
+It also includes the crucial `googleSignOut` function, which calls `google.accounts.id.signOut()`, properly clearing the GSI session state to ensure a clean sign-out experience.
     * `google_sign_in_button_connector.dart` & `gsi_connector.dart`: A pair of conditional export "barrel" files that provide the correct platform-specific implementation (`_web` vs. `_stub`) to the rest of the application at compile time.
     * `google_sign_in_button_stub.dart` & `gsi_stub.dart`: Stub implementations for mobile that allow the app to compile by providing empty, non-functional placeholders for the web-only code.
+* **`haikuverse_logo.dart`:** A self-contained, animated logo widget prominently featured on the `AuthScreen`.
+It uses multiple `AnimationController`s and a `CustomPainter` to render a procedurally generated, multi-colored spirograph pattern, creating a high-fidelity and visually engaging introduction to the application.

 #### Application Theming System